 10. Give Employees More Freedom

-Smaller businesses, on the other hand, are more likely to have no dress code, the opportunity to work from home every once in a while, and, most importantly, a more open and friendly workplace.
+On the other hand, smaller businesses are more likely to have no dress code, the opportunity to work from home every once in a while, and, most importantly, a more open and friendly workplace.
 Employees have more freedom to socialize and bond as friends.
 These advantages are especially appealing for those who don’t work in the most exciting industries.
 They might think, “I’ve got a pretty boring job, but at least I get to wear whatever I want.”

 11. Let Employees Know Their Opinion Matters